Tips & Tricks - Microsoft Exchange - Set out of office message

 }

-getElement("GUID_TEXTFIELD")
+• getElement("GUID_TEXTFIELD")

-getElement("GUID_CHECKBOX")
+• getElement("GUID_CHECKBOX")

-GUID of the "Active" checkbox -
+GUID of the checkbox "Activated"

-0A3832BBDDECE6DA29F712724BF368B70B228711/outOfOffice.vm Replace ""0A3832BBDDECE6DA29F712724BF368B70B228711"" with the GUID of your application.
+• 0A3832BBDDECE6DA29F712724BF368B70B228711/outOfOffice.vm Replace "0A3832BBDDECE6DA29F712724BF368B70B228711" with the GUID of your application.

 All GUIDS can be determined directly in the editor in the "Application structure" area.
 With the aid of this function, the defined VM script is called and performed via an AJAX call.
-The script is assigned to the onclick event of the button with the parameter "this".
+The script has been assigned to the onclick event of the button with the parameter "this".
 This means it is performed when the user clicks on the button in the browser.

 When you open the application for the first time in the browser, you need to enter you Exchange login information and log in.
-You can then activate the out-of-office message on the "Change status" page.
+Afterwards, you can activate the out of office message on the "Change status" page.
 Once the message has been applied, it is immediately activated in your Exchange inbox.